nyberry/nyberrysite/bio.md

 I qualified at Nottingham Medical School, and since 2002 have worked as a Specialist in Family Medicine in South West England and more recently in Qatar.
 I have Postgraduate qualifications in Sports and Exercise Medicine and Medical Education, and work as a GP trainer, mentoring resident doctors as they specialise in Family Medicine.

-I am CMO of clini.co.uk, a medical software company which uses AI to help improve patient care and communication.
+I am CMO of clini.co.uk, a medical project which uses AI to help improve patient care and communication.
 From September 2025 I will be studying for a MSc in Data Science for HealthCare at Exeter University.

 Roughly half your health is in your hands — eat well, move more, and steer clear of harm.
 For the rest, tomorrow’s tech is turning today’s dreams into reality.